-Beware that the difference will not be refunded if you pay the multiple entry permission fees but are granted a single-entry visa.
+Beware that the difference will not be refunded if you pay the multiple entry visa Ireland fees but are granted a single-entry visa.

 Some individuals are exempt from paying the visa fees, including the spouse, widow/widower and children of Irish nationals.
 Some family members of EU/EEA/Swiss citizens are also exempt.

 If you are from the following countries, you are exempt from the visa fees: Bosnia, Côte d’Ivoire, Ecuador, Indonesia, Jamaica, Kosovo, Kyrgyzstan, Montenegro, Morocco, North Macedonia, Peru, Serbia, Sri Lanka, Tunisia, Uganda, and Zambia.